qbead/qbeadWebsite/content/book/troubleshoot.md

 3. You may find it helpful to look at your code line-by-line and make sure you are not missing any important pieces.
 For instance, maybe you are missing a semicolon or forgot to close a parenthesis.

 4. Try breaking up the task in your code into simpler parts and testing each one individually.
-This will help you find the problem and then be more likely to be able to fix it.
-For example, if you are asking your SpinWheel to perform three tasks, try commenting out the second and third tasks (with `\\` at the beginning of the line) and making sure the first task works.
+This will help you find the problem and be more likely to fix it.
+For example, if you are asking your SpinWheel to perform three tasks, try "commenting out" the second and third tasks (by adding `\\` at the beginning of the line) and making sure the first task works.
 Then do this for the second and third to try to isolate the problem.

-5. One thing that can help is trying out small pieces of the code on one of the virtual SpinWheels.
+5. Another thing that can help is trying out small pieces of the code on one of the virtual SpinWheels.
 You can navigate to any adventure or lesson with a virtual SpinWheel to try this.
 Not all modifications can be tested in this way, but it can help diagnose the problem.

 6. Another suggestion to help identify an error in your code is to explain your code to a "rubber duck."
 This doesn't mean that you need to go hunt down a rubber duck.